MetaMask/metamask-docs/snaps/concepts/files.md

 ---
-description: Learn about the anatomy of a Snap project.
+description: Learn about the Snap project files.
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Snaps anatomy
+# Snaps files

 If you look at the directory structure of the Snaps monorepo project generated in the [Snaps quickstart](../get-started/quickstart.mdx), it looks something like this: